EU fines US firm Illumina $475 million for jumping gun on buying cancer-screening company Grail

 “We believe that the fine announced by the European Commission today — while expected and accrued for over the last year — is unlawful, inappropriate and disproportionate,” the company said in a statement.

-The commission says companies almost invariably play by the rules and wait to complete an acquisition or merger until antitrust authorities have cleared it.

-The turmoil over the acquisition has led to upheaval at Illumina.
+The turmoil over the acquisition has stirred upheaval at Illumina.
 Its CEO and director, Francis deSouza, resigned last month after the company's chairman was voted out by shareholders in May.
-It followed a monthslong heated battle with activist investor Carl Icahn over the difficulties of the Grail acquistion, with Icahn urging shareholders to oust both executives.
+It followed a monthslong heated battle with activist investor Carl Icahn over the difficulties of the Grail deal, with Icahn urging shareholders to oust both executives.

 Court arguments in Illumina's appeal of the FTC order to sell Grail are set to begin in September.
 It comes after a judge handed U.S. regulators a defeat this week in its bid to block Microsoft's blockbuster purchase of video game maker Activision Blizzard.